Backfilling Streams In Kappa Architecture At Netflix

 Easiest option since we are simply re-running the streaming job to reprocess events from a problematic period.
 However, we have to deal with:

-(E.g. Avro) have lower compression rate v.s.column based
+* `Row based formats` (E.g. Avro) have lower compression rate v.s. `column based` Parquet / ORC

 Building on longer message queue retention as a viable option we can use a Data Lake to service this together with the Lambda Architecture.